 Tag Archives: nebulas

 The Resnick is a science fiction creature, displaying a propensity for accumulating Hugos and Nebulas.
 Has a marked fondness for cheese blintzes and half to three-quarter naked pirate queens.
-His publication list must be viewed to be believed and may cause the expression “Holy snapping ducksh*t” to exit the mouth of
+His publication list must be viewed to be believed and may cause the expression “Holy snapping ducksh*t” to exit the

 My pal Marshall Payne interviewed Nancy Kress at the Nebulas.